gaehlerm/SoftwareEngineering/README.md

 color = BigClass().Color.BLUE
 ```

-Here we first need a class instance of `BigClass` because the enum is hidden inside of the class definition.
-This could be avoided by moving the enum outside the class.
-This would reduce the coupling of the code as the user code depended only on the enum and not on the whole class around it.
+Here, we first need a class instance of `BigClass` because the enum is encapsulated within the class definition.
+This issue could be avoided by moving the enum outside the class.
+This would reduce the coupling of the code because the user code would only depend on the enum and not on the entire class surrounding it.

 The code would be much better as follows: